-In this article, you’ll find 8 tips that will help you to increase your contact form conversions by making your forms engaging and optimized for lead generation.
+In this article, you will learn how to increase your contact form conversions by making your forms engaging and optimized for lead generation.

 So without further ado – let’s jump into the tips.